 Best for Globetrotting Explorers and Animal Lovers

-Nature lovers and world travelers of any age group will feel right at home at Disney’s Animal Kingdom, where you can visit areas reminiscent of Africa and Asia, journey back to prehistoric times or fly up and away to another world of biodiversity in Pandora: The World of Avatar.
+Nature lovers and world travelers of all ages will feel right at home at Disney’s Animal Kingdom, where you can visit areas reminiscent of Africa and Asia, journey back to prehistoric times, or fly up and away to another world of biodiversity in Pandora: The World of Avatar.

 FAMILY FUN: 11 Great Wolf Lodge Locations That Lead the Pack

-While this is one of the best theme parks in Orlando for people of all ages, be sure to stop by Wilderness Explorer headquarters (on the bridge between the Oasis and Discovery Island) if you’re traveling with young adventurers.
+While Disney’s Animal Kingdom is hands-down one of the best theme parks in Orlando for all ages, it really shines for elementary-aged kids.
+Be sure to stop by Wilderness Explorer headquarters (on the bridge between the Oasis and Discovery Island) if you’re traveling with young adventurers.
 There, kids in the younger age groups can pick up a Wilderness Explorer handbook and fill it with nature-themed badges from locations around the park.

 5. Universal Studios Florida